RoeiOfri/homebridge-palgate-opener/README.md

 Before installing the homebridge plugin you must extract the device ID to recieve a token.

 # Extracting device ID and token
-Please note: this tool was tested on MAC but it should work on any distribution.
+*Please note #1:* this tool was tested on MAC but it should work on any distribution.

-Please note 2: Tool was written in Python 2.7, please make sure you run it on Python 2.7.
+*Please note #2:* Tool was written in Python 3.x, please make sure you run it with Python 3.x.
+*Please note #3:* Make sure requests module is install in you venv/system*

 From shell run:
 `python extract_token.py` and follow on-screen instructions.